Smartwatch: 2020s

 In 2020, the United States Food and Drug Administration granted marketing approval for an Apple Watch app called NightWare.
-The app aims to improve sleep for people suffering from PTSD-related nightmares, by vibrating when it detects a nightmare in progress based on monitoring heart rate and body movement.
+The app aims to improve sleep for people suffering from PTSD-related nightmares, by vibrating when it detects a nightmare in progress based on heart rate monitoring and body movement.

+As of January 2025, smartwatches have advanced significantly, integrating sophisticated health-monitoring features, enhanced connectivity, and practical everyday functionalities.
+Recent models, such as the Apple Watch Series 10 and Google Pixel Watch 3, include innovations like sleep apnea detection and alerts for abnormal pulse rates.
+Huawei has introduced technology capable of analyzing cough patterns to identify potential pulmonary issues.

 Market and popularity

-Smartwatches have risen in popularity during the 2010s.
-Today, they are often used as fitness trackers, smartphone entertainment or communication "companions".
-Global smartwatch shipments counted 14 million in the third quarter of 2019.
-As of 2019 the market leader was Apple, followed by Samsung, Imoo, Fitbit, Amazfit, Huawei, Fossil and Garmin.
+Smartwatches rose in popularity during the 2010s.
+Today, they are often used as fitness trackers, and smartphone "companions".
+According to a study from statista, smartwatch revenue was estimated to reach $44.15 billion by 2023, and revenue per year was expected to continue to grow to $62.46 billion by 2028.
+The top contributors to the market size of market watches include Apple Inc, Fossil Group Inc, Garmin Lt, Google LLC, Huawei Technologies Co, Samsung, and Xiaomi.

 Typical features

 Many smartwatch smartphone models manufactured in the 2010s are completely functional as standalone products.
-Some are used in sports, the GPS tracking unit being used to record historical data.
-For example, after a workout, data can be uploaded onto a computer or online to create a log of activities for analysis or sharing.
+Some are used in sports and feature a GPS tracking unit that can record historical data.
+For example, after a workout, data can be uploaded onto a computer or online in order to create a log of activities for analysis or sharing.
 Some watches can provide full GPS support, displaying maps and current coordinates, recording tracks, and bookmarking locations.
 With Apple, Sony, Samsung, and Motorola introducing smartwatch models, 15 percent of tech consumers use wearable technologies, which has attracted advertisers.
-Advertising on wearable devices was expected to increase heavily by 2017 as advanced hypertargeting modules were introduced to the devices; companies aim to use advertisements tailored for smartwatches.
+Advertising on wearable devices was expected to increase heavily by 2017 as advanced hypertargeting modules were introduced to the devices; companies aim to crate advertisements that are tailored for smartwatches.

-"Sport watch" functionality often includes activity tracker, or fitness tracker, features as included on GPS watches made for training, diving, and outdoor sports.
+"Sport watch" functionality often includes activity tracker features, as included on GPS watches made for training, diving, and outdoor sports.
 Functions may include training programs (such as intervals), lap times, speed display, GPS tracking unit, route tracking, dive computer, heart rate monitor compatibility, Cadence sensor compatibility, and compatibility with sport transitions (as in triathlons).
-Other watches can cooperate with an app in a smartphone to carry out their functions.
-They are paired usually by Bluetooth with a smartphone.
-Some of these only work with a phone that runs the same mobile operating system; others use a unique watch OS, or otherwise are able to work with most smartphones.
+Other watches can cooperate with a smartphone app to execute their functions.
+They are paired to a smartphone, usually via Bluetooth.
+Some of these only work with a phone that runs the same mobile operating system; others use an OS that is unique to the watch, or otherwise is able to work with most smartphones.
 Paired, the watch may function as a remote to the phone.
 This allows the watch to display data such as calls, SMS messages, emails, calendar invitations, and any data that may be made available by relevant phone apps.
-Some fitness-tracker watches give users reports on the distance walked, hours slept, and so on.

 LTE

-From about 2015 several manufacturers released smartwatches with LTE support (watch smartphones or autonomous vs. connected watches), enabling direct connection to 3G/4G mobile networks for voice and SMS use, without the need to carry a paired smartphone.
+From about 2015, several manufacturers began to release smartwatches with LTE support, enabling direct connection to 3G/4G mobile networks for voice and SMS use, without the need to carry a paired smartphone.